-Brief Overview: Prof. Deng’s research is focused on efficient and secure algorithms for wireless networks.
-There are mainly two issues in wireless networks, especially resource constrained ones: First, how can the information be efficiently delivered from source to destination?
+Brief Overview: Prof. Deng’s research is focused on efficient and secure algorithms for online social networks and wireless networks.
+There are mainly two issues in these networks, especially resource constrained ones: First, how can the information be efficiently delivered from source to destination?
 Secondly, how secure can such information delivery be when there are node failures, compromise, and captures?
 In recent research, Prof. Deng has worked on medium access control in wireless networks, information delivery in wireless sensor networks, key establishment in wireless networks, and secure routing in mobile networks.

-Other recent projects of Prof. Deng have included service look-up in large wireless networks, efficient data forwarding, and broadcast scheduling in wireless networks.
+Other recent projects of Prof. Deng have included zombie user detection and wireless rechargeable networks.